- 6 Tips to Beating PayPal Scams

 If you see a link in an email that appears to be from PayPal, don't click on it.
 It may be a spoof email, which has from a scammer.
 These emails will often have links that lead to a website that looks like a PayPal site (although you may spot some flaws) and asks you to enter your login credentials.

 This is a common PayPal phishing scam that has been around for years.
 Some fake PayPal links may also come from individuals pretending to buy or sell items on sites like Craigslist but are actually trying to scam you.

 3. Pay Attention to Your PayPal Balance

-It’s also wise to keep a close eye on your PayPal and bank account balance.
+It's also wise to keep a close eye on your PayPal and bank account balance.
 Thieves often make small withdrawals in the hopes that you won't notice.
 Monitor your account closely as you would your regular bank account, especially if you tend to keep money in your PayPal account.

 4. Enable Two-Step Verification

 To add an extra layer of protection to your PayPal account, enable two-step verification (2SV) within your account settings.
 Once this is activated, you'll need a second code (sent to your phone or retrieved using an authenticator app) whenever you try to log in.